 - Two or more caller requirements within a single queue.
-For example, you send both Spanish and English calls to one queue staffed by both your Spanish-speaking and English-speaking agents.
-Skills-based routing allows you to send each call to the appropriate agent in the queue.
-(If you have a separate queue for each language, you do not need to use skills-based routing because each queue is staffed only by the appropriately-skilled agents, and your auto attendant sends each call to the right queue.) - Two or more relevant agent skills or attributes within a single queue.
+For example, Spanish and English calls are all sent to one queue, where your Spanish-speaking agents are mixed in with your English-speaking agents.
+If you use different queues, you do not need to use skills-based routing because each queue can be staffed by the appropriately skilled agents, and you can use an auto attendant to send the caller to the right queue for that skill. - Two or more relevant agent skills or attributes within a single queue.
 For example, some callers require either Spanish-speaking agents, or experts in South American travel, or both.
 If only one skill was relevant-for example, South American travel-you could create a separate queue for South American travel that uses the top-down distribution algorithm to reflect agents' skill.